vfremaux/moodle-block_dashboard/README.md

 # Install additive for running timelines
 ========================================

-Timeline needs to be post page loading activaed.
+Timeline needs to be post page loading activated.
 We got some issue to stack onload events on body element.
 The solution is till now to add a late call to initialisation in footer :

 Add this statement :